corevik/pp-carwipe/README.md

 ├── client.lua
 └── README.md
 ```
+If your table already has state and garage, don’t run the ALTER commands.
+The car wipe script only needs this:

+player_vehicles.state = 1

+That is what makes the car show back in the garage.
 ```ALTER TABLE `player_vehicles`
 ADD COLUMN IF NOT EXISTS `state` INT(11) NOT NULL DEFAULT 1;
 ALTER TABLE `player_vehicles`